dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 companies did.
 But I didn't want a DVD drive, even in 2015.
 USB 3 and HDMI are different.
 MacBook Pros only have USB-C ports now.
 Not having a single legacy USB port may be progressive, but I don't like the idea of buying and carrying around dongles and adapters.
 The built-in HDMI port on my 2015 machine has been useful since HDMI is so widely supported.
+At this point, I just hope they don't drop the headphone jack like they did for iPhones.

 ## Keyboard